Supermassive black hole: History of research

 Donald Lynden-Bell and Martin Rees hypothesized in 1971 that the center of the Milky Way galaxy would contain a massive black hole.
 Sagittarius A* was discovered and named on February 13 and 15, 1974, by astronomers Bruce Balick and Robert Brown using the Green Bank Interferometer of the National Radio Astronomy Observatory.
 They discovered a radio source that emits synchrotron radiation; it was found to be dense and immobile because of its gravitation.
 This was, therefore, the first indication that a supermassive black hole exists in the center of the Milky Way.

 The Hubble Space Telescope, launched in 1990, provided the resolution needed to perform more refined observations of galactic nuclei.
 In 1994 the Faint Object Spectrograph on the Hubble was used to observe Messier 87, finding that ionized gas was orbiting the central part of the nucleus at a velocity of ±500 km/s.
 The data indicated a concentrated mass of 2.4±0.7×10^9 solar mass lay within a 0.25 arcsecond span, providing strong evidence of a supermassive black hole.

 Using the Very Long Baseline Array to observe Messier 106, Miyoshi et al. (1995) were able to demonstrate that the emission from an H_{2}O maser in this galaxy came from a gaseous disk in the nucleus that orbited a concentrated mass of 3.6×10^7 solar mass, which was constrained to a radius of 0.13 parsecs.
 Their ground-breaking research noted that a swarm of solar mass black holes within a radius this small would not survive for long without undergoing collisions, making a supermassive black hole the sole viable candidate.
 Accompanying this observation which provided the first confirmation of supermassive black holes was the discovery of the highly broadened, ionised iron Kα emission line (6.4 keV) from the galaxy MCG-6-30-15.
 The broadening was due to the gravitational redshift of the light as it escaped from just 3 to 10 Schwarzschild radii from the black hole.

 On April 10, 2019, the Event Horizon Telescope Collaboration released the first horizon-scale image of a black hole, in the center of the galaxy Messier 87.
 In March 2020, astronomers suggested that additional subrings should form the photon ring, proposing a way of better detecting these signatures in the first black hole image.
-In 2020, the Nobel Prize in Physics was awarded jointly to Andrea Ghez and Reinhard Genzel "for the discovery of a supermassive compact object at the centre of our galaxy"'.
-This was considered the first definitive confirmation that Sagitarrius A* is indeed a supermassive black hole.
+In 2020, the Nobel Prize in Physics was awarded jointly to Andrea Ghez and Reinhard Genzel "for the discovery of a supermassive compact object at the centre of our galaxy".
+This was considered the first definitive confirmation that Sagittarius A* is indeed a supermassive black hole.